R-a-y-Zhang/scout/git.md

 As a VCS, git is able to keep track of every single change made to a repo, who made it, and what lines were changed when they made it.
-In addition, it allows people to work on separate parts of the repo completely independent of one another, allowing for parallel development.
+In addition, it allows people to work on separate parts of the project completely independent of one another, allowing for parallel development.
-In addition, it enables extremely fast compression and decompression of codebases through delta compression and multithreading.
+Last but not least, it enables extremely fast compression and decompression of codebases through delta compression and multithreading.

 ## Basic Git Codebase Structure